SE HABLA ESPAÑOL

 Corrosion and rusting.

 Corrosion results from many factors, but mostly it’s the chemical reaction of your toilet hardware (plumbing parts and the toilet and tank itself) to particles, chemicals, and other impurities in the water.
-This is common among submerged parts and parts that are constantly in contact with the water.
+This is common among submerged parts and parts constantly in contact with the water.
 Rusting is the result of corrosion on the metallic parts of your toilet.
 The corroded and rusted parts would need immediate replacement.

 Worn-out washers and bolts.